BluePlanetLife/openedx-server-prep/README.md

 ### Installation types covered
 Currently the playbook is created for the purpose of preparing an [edx Ubuntu 12.04 64-bit single server installation](https://github.com/edx/configuration/wiki/edX-Ubuntu-12.04-64-bit-Installation) as described on the [edx/edx-platform](https://github.com/edx/edx-platform) wiki pages.

 Now also supporting Backup and Restore playbooks.
+Note: For now this playbook only dumps and restores the MySQL containing Users and MongoDB containing Courses.

 ### Functions and Options
 * Prepare Configuration Files